broeser/sanitor/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://mit-license.org)
 [![SemVer 2.0.0](https://img.shields.io/badge/semver-2.0.0-blue.svg)](http://semver.org/spec/v2.0.0.html)

-Latest stable version: 1.1.0
+Latest stable version: 1.1.1

 ## Why?

-- PHP's filter extension is a bit buggy, INPUT_ENV does not work probably, Sanitor can handle it
+- PHP's filter extension is a bit buggy, INPUT_ENV does not work properly, Sanitor can handle it
 - PHP's filter extension currently does not support INPUT_SESSION and INPUT_REQUEST, Sanitor does
 - PHP's filter extension does not offer object oriented syntax, Sanitor does
 - You can build sanitizable data objects with Sanitor